 Why Front Teeth Require Special Consideration

-Replacing a front tooth isn’t just about filling a gap—it’s about restoring the most visible and expressive part of your smile.
+Replacing a front tooth isn’t just about filling a gap.
+It’s about restoring the most visible and expressive part of your smile.

 Front teeth play a key role in how you speak, eat, and present yourself.
 They’re also thinner than molars, positioned in a prominent location, and experience different types of pressure.
+This makes it essential for the replacement to be both functional and aesthetic.

 At Burnaby Dentist & Orthodontist, we take a comprehensive approach to ensure your bridge: